Sbagni/UFO_javascript/README.md

 **JavaScript and DOM Manipulation**

-I used javascript to write this code that created a table dynamically based upon a [dataset](StarterCode/static/js/data.js).
+We used javascript to write this code that created a table dynamically based upon a [dataset](StarterCode/static/js/data.js).
 The code also allows users to filter the table data for specific values.
 I used JavaScript, HTML, and CSS, and D3.js on web pages.

  **Automatic Table and Date Search**